Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

 It requires that the relevant competent authority in a member state should ensure that the owner or manager of “currency exchange offices and trust and company service providers” (see Section 2 Article 36 3AMLD), casinos and money remittance service providers should be “fit and proper persons”.
-4AMLD has an equivalent clause with a similar requirements (this is Article 47) but with a fit and person description that is more prescriptive by requiring member states to take measures “to prevent criminals convicted in relevant areas or their associates” owning or managing an Obliged Entity.
+Article 47 of the 4AMLD has an equivalent clause with a similar requirement, but with a fit and person description that is more prescriptive by requiring member states to take measures “to prevent criminals convicted in relevant areas or their associates” owning or managing an Obliged Entity.

-With regards to VC Institutions, the EU Commission has simply amended Article 47 to slot in that category of business.
+With regards to VC Institutions, the EU Commission has simply amended Article 47 in order to feature this category of business.
 See below the revised text of 4AMLD with new text suggested by the EU Commission in red.

-Taking a step back it is evident that the EU Commission is insisting that VC Institutions shall be registered or licensed in some form.
+Taking a step back, it is evident that the EU Commission is insisting that VC Institutions should be registered or licensed in some form.

 This position can be justified by the simple fact that the EU Commission’s suggested amendment to Article 47 of 4AMLD explicitly states: “Member States shall ensure that providers of exchanging services between virtual currencies and fiat currencies […] are licensed or registered”.